cloud-66-internal/help.cloud66.com/_rails/quickstarts/migrate-from-heroku.md

 $ cx ssh -s "[app_name]" [server_first_name]
 {% endhighlight %}

 Finally, use the command below to import your backup into the database.
-You can find the generated username, password and database name by visiting your Application Overview page and clicking into your database server (e.g. _MySQL server_).
+You can find the generated username, password and database name by visiting your Application Overview and clicking into your database server (e.g. _MySQL server_).

 {% highlight bash %}
 $ mysql -u [generated_user_name] -p [generated_password] "[database_name]" < /tmp/backupfile.sql